 This film does not provide for more insight in the politics of a country in turmoil for many years.
 It only has a background role to serve as tapestry for the underlying plot, where we see how someone comes to the act of a political murder.
 Main ingredient is the background history of our main character RUN, a very appropriate name as we shall see.The story begins as it ends, namely with the murder on the prime minister by our main character.
 After that opening scene, we flash back to his youth, where he was destined to become a professional rain maker.
 But he fails in the duties imposed on him by his tribe, and he has to flee.
 The latter (fleeing) becomes the story of his life.
 We follow him on his footsteps, so to speak.

 His first "job" is as an assistant to Gladys La Mangeuse, a performance artist whose act is to eat as much (and more) as physically possible.
 Her condition deteriorates and so does her act, and she is apprehended as a fraud.
 He is able to flee in time.
-For some time he can "hide" himself under the pedestrians in the city center, finds some substitute clothes, and winds up in a sort of speakers corner to hide in the masses.
+For some time he can "hide" himself among the pedestrians in the city center, finds some substitute clothes, and winds up in a sort of speakers corner to hide in the masses.
 Later on, when Gladys is forced to identify her helper in the crowd, she pretends not to know him.
 Good of her, but he still risks suspicion and is in need of a new occupation.

 In that speakers corner someone calling himself The Admiral is looking for new volunteers to extend his "foreigners out of the country" pseudo military force.
 It won't get more political than this.
 Our main character, who has nowhere else to go, enrolls himself without really believing in the cause.
 As an apprentice he gets all sorts of minor tasks, among which washing the Admiral's car.
 His body language makes very clear that he'd rather drive than wash, or still better own one by himself.
 Unofficially, there are rumors that this army serves shady purposes as well, like collecting debts.